Plectic points and Hida-Rankin p-adic L-functions: Fundamental classes of tori

 \subsubsection{The $S$-fundamental classes $\eta^S$}

-As shown in \cite{preprintsanti2}, by means of the fundamental class $\eta$ we can compute certain periods related with certain critical values of classical L-functions.
-In this section we are going to define different fundamental classes $\eta^S$ that will be useful to define plectic points.
+As shown in \cite{preprintsanti2}, by means of the fundamental class $\eta$ we can compute certain periods related with critical values of classical L-functions.
+In this section we are going to define different types of fundamental classes $\eta^S$ that will be used to define plectic points.
 At the end of the section we will relate both fundamental classes.

 Let $S$ be a set of places $\mfp$ of $F$ above $p$ where $T$ does not split.
 Similarly as above, we consider:

 where $\ovl s_i\in T(\A_F^{S\cup\iy})$ are representatives of the elements of $\Cl(T)_+^S$ and